damingli09/WorkingMemory_FF/README.md

 # WorkingMemory_FF

-There hold the supplementary figures of all the analyzed neurons in the manuscript "Trial-to-trial variability of spiking delay activity in prefrontal cortex constrains burst-coding models of working memory" published at The Journal of Neuroscience: https://www.jneurosci.org/content/41/43/8928.long
+This is the repo for the paper:

-This repository is under construction, and will be periodically updated over the next couple of months.
-Model simulation code and data analysis scripts will be progressively cleaned and uploaded.
+Li, D., Constantinidis, C., & Murray, J. D. (2021).
+Trial-to-trial variability of spiking delay activity in prefrontal cortex constrains burst-coding models of working memory.
+Journal of Neuroscience, 41(43), 8928-8945.